lhydave/lego-ne/README.md

 ## Download

+To use LegoNE, you should first download the source code of LegoNE from this repository and run the code on your machine.

 ### Download Using Shells

 You can use shells to download the source code of LegoNE.
 For MacOS and Linux users, your shell application is Terminal.
 For Windows users, your shell application is Command Prompt (cmd).